 We can also talk about the environment in a more specific way.
 An environment can be something quite small, like your backyard, or it can be something big, like a beach or a city.
 Environments can vary in a number of different ways.
 The environment of one person can be remarkably different from the environment of another person.
 Someone who lives in the city will live in an environment which is different from someone who lives in the country.
 Even more drastically people living in the same urban city can find quite varying differences in their environments.
 This is especially true based on the location of your home, commute patterns and workplace.
 You have your own personal micro-environment that is unique to you and more than likely only you.
 Your micro-environment can be very dynamic as well.
 Your micro-climate could vary greatly during certain periods of the day depending on traffic.
 If you commute during heavy traffic you will experience more pollution and bacteria than if you commute during periods of less traffic.
 Your micro-climate could also change seasonally with the weather.
 Understandably, pollution tends to be much higher during periods of extended drought.
 You need to be aware and monitor your micro-environment and react accordingly to protect yourself from the hazards you encounter, especially when it comes to pollution and germs.

 Every day before we leave home for work or school we look to the skies to see if it looks like rain or check the forecast.
 If it does we grab our umbrella.
-We should be equally aware of our air condition and reach for our SUPER SEAL PAF when needed.
+We should be equally aware of our air condition and reach for our STYLE SEAL PAF when needed.
 The good news is that it can easily fit in most purses or briefcases so it is there when you need it!

 The only way to REALLY know the quality of your air is to measure it.
 Hopefully you are now aware your air can be of poor quality and potentially detrimental to your health.
 That awareness should then turn to action AND hopefully reaction.
 From a broad perspective, check the air quality in your city by using the Air Quality Index and/or the PLUME AIR REPORT APP.
 This will give you an indication of the current air quality.
 However, you need to know the quality of the air in your small micro-environment which could be much worse than the regional air quality.
 You may not even know where the AQI monitoring station in your area is located.
 The best way to know is to use your My Air Portable Air Quality Meter and APP or other similar meter so you know exactly the air quality you are breathing.
 If it is bad, reach for you Style Seal PAF with the appropriate color coded filter inside and protect yourself.